Kia Tasman review and buyer’s guide

 Equally unconfirmed is how that transmission stalk, which twists top-forward for ‘Drive’ and bottom-rearward for ‘Reverse’ is an ergonomics failure when it comes to off-roading.
 Typically, when you’re changing direction quickly to unstick yourself from a muddy boghole, having to twist back and forth on some little stick you can’t see - that’s going to get old very quickly.

 We know the 7-speed and 8-speed transmissions in Carnival, Sorento, Palisade and Staria have been quite robust and capable of moderate towing and decent payloads.
-But we’ll have to wait for more detail on what work has gone into Tasman’s 8-speed auto to beef it up.
+But we’ll have to wait and see how much work has gone into Tasman’s 8-speed auto to beef it up - although it’s unlikely going to be a piece of junk; that’d be very un-Kia.

 It’s hard to see how the Tasman’s transmission would not be able to cope with an engine the company has used for years.
 Hyundai-Kia powertrains have proven quite competent, durable and able to perform in various police fleets across Australia for years.
 And we know how hard they get driven, day in, day out.